ElementAstro/atom-docs/src/content/docs/en/error/exception.md

 4. **Thread Safety**: Be aware that the `Exception` class captures the thread ID.
 This can be useful for debugging multi-threaded applications.

 5. **Nested Exceptions**: Use `rethrowNested` when you want to add context to an exception while preserving the original error information.

-## Notes

-- The `Exception` class is designed to provide rich context for debugging and error handling.
-- It automatically captures the stack trace at the point of exception creation.
-- The `ATOM_NOEXCEPT` macro is used for the `what()` method, which should be defined in your project to handle noexcept specifications correctly.